sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/delivery/managed/resume_process.md

 terraform plan -out resume.plan
 ```

-If everything look good to you, apply the plan
+If everything looks good to you, apply the plan

 ```sh
 terraform apply resume.plan